AdamJSc/prediction-league/README.md

 ## Domain Knowledge

-For more details around core business logic and entities, see [docs/domain-knowledge.md](docs/domain-knowledge.md)
+For more details around core business logic and entities, see [Domain Knowledge](docs/domain-knowledge.md)

+## Features and Improvements

+For more details around the project's intended roadmap, see [Features and Improvements](docs/features-and-improvements.md)

+## Contributing

+If you'd like to help out with this project in any way, please feel free to fork and PR! 😁